gladstargtschool6/og-github-floss-subs/README.md

 In your Supabase dashboard, go to the SQL editor
 Navigate to 'Quick Start' section
 Select 'Stripe Subscriptions' (this has the same content as the [`schema.sql` file](./schema.sql))
-- This will set up another tab (Query 2' next to 'Query 1')
+- This will set up another tab ('Query 2' next to 'Query 1')
 Inside of this tab, mid to lower right on screen, select 'RUN' button
 - When 'RUN' has completed, you should see the message 'Success.
 No rows returned' in 'Results' area
 - You can check your 'Table Editor' tab and click on the table icon to make sure that your tables have been created (Or check same by navigating to 'Database' tab and selecting 'Tables')